DataDog/hiring-engineers/answers.md

 ![Weekend Notification](https://github.com/bbehrman10/hiring-engineers/blob/solutions-engineer/supporting_images/DtimeNotifWeekend.png)

 ## Collecting APM Data:
-For the APM section I used the Datadog provided Flask app with a change to the port number as well as added a span tag to each of the endpoints.
+For the APM section I used the Flask app provided by the exercise with a change to the port number as well as added span tags to each of the endpoints.
 ```
 from flask import Flask
 import logging